-We are offering up to

-Units, with each Unit consisting of one Class A ordinary share and a warrant to purchase one-half of one Class A ordinary share at an offering price of \$ per Unit.
+We are offering up to 8,000,000 Units, with each Unit consisting of one Class A ordinary share and a warrant to purchase one-half of one Class A ordinary share at the public offering price of \$5.25 per Unit.
 The Class A ordinary share and warrants are being sold in this offering only as part of the Units.
+Up to 4,000,0000 of the Units will be sold to investors at an initial closing and, thereafter, for a period of 45 days, such investors who purchased Units at the initial closing will have the right to purchase up to such number of additional units as equals the number of Units purchased by each of them at the initial closing, on the same terms as the Units purchased at the initial closing.
 However, the Units will not be certificated and the Class A ordinary shares and warrants comprising such Units are immediately separable.
 Upon issuance, the Class A ordinary shares and warrants may be transferred independent of one another, subject to applicable law and transfer restrictions.